TADB 127: Whose Story is it?

 I use a defining moment to describe a kairos moment, a short or long period with a significant experience in your chronos (linear time) storyline.

-In the Greek language, there are two words for time.
-One is chronos, which refers to the linear duration expressed in hours, days, and weeks: chronological time.
-The other is kairos, which refers to a moment, season, or opportune time.
-Kairos is not concerned with the length of time but with its significance.
+There are two words for time in the Greek language.
+One is chronos time, the linear duration expressed in hours, days, and weeks: chronological time.
+Another is kairos time.
+Kairos time refers to a moment, season, or opportune time.
+Kairos time is not concerned with the length of time but with the significance of the time.
 While chronos is quantitative, kairos has a qualitative meaning (See TAD Blog 91).
-Our life stories comprise defining (kairos) moments of various intensity and duration.
+Our life stories are comprised of defining (kairos) moments of various intensity and duration

 • How did he meet your needs?